adarsh/blog/source/articles/2013/im-out-facebook.md

 ---
-title: "I'm out, Facebook"
+title: I'm out, Facebook
+description: I closed my facebook account.
+Here's why.
-date: 2013-08-08 18:34
+date: 2013-08-08
 published: true
-comments: true

-categories: [leaving facebook]
+author: Adarsh Pandit
+tags: [facebook]
+category: writing
 ---

-{% img /images/post_images/deactivated_facebook.jpg %}

 I've been wrestling with this for a while.
 My wife deactivated her account more than a year ago and found it refreshing.